GabrielAlmd/Sprinp-Boot_React/README.md

 ## To run

-This project is build with a backend of Spring Boot Java we can start by running this part of the project in IntelliJ.
-Then we can go for our frontend that we can start from the terminal with command "npm start" inside our frontend directory.
+This project is built with a backend of Spring Boot Java we can start by running this part of the project in IntelliJ.
+Then we can go for our frontend where we can start from the terminal with the command "npm start" inside our frontend directory.